 What’s walkable from the Ocean Villas

 In all honesty – not much!
 But don’t let that put you off.
-When you’re in the resort you have the private beach, the amazing pools, a great restaurant and a lovely spa.
+When you’re in the resort you have Non Nuoc beach, the amazing pools, a great restaurant and a lovely spa.
 The only thing we really missed was a decent grocery store so just make sure you pick up everything you need when you’re out for the day.
 We did walk across the beach one evening to the nearby Sheraton for dinner and drinks which made a nice change.
 The bar overlooking the beach there was well worth the 15 minute walk along the beach and we returned as the sun was going down, the colours were amazing.

 What else is there to do?